joone/joone.github.io/content/english/blog/proxy-support-puppeteer.md

 categories: ["headless"]
 draft: false
 aliases: [ "/2021/08/proxy-support-puppeteer.html" ]
-tags : [puppeteer]
+tags : [puppeteer,chromium]
 images:
-  - "images/post/puppeteer.png"
+  - "images/post/puppeteer_logo.png"
 ---
 Puppeteer is a popular Node.js library for controlling headless Chrome.
 It allows developers to automate tasks such as web scraping and testing.